Tyler O'Neill Player Props: Cardinals vs. Diamondbacks

 Tyler O'Neill At The Plate

-- O'Neill is hitting .229 with five doubles, two home runs and 12 walks.
+- O'Neill is batting .234 with six doubles, two home runs and 12 walks.

-- He has hit a long ball in two of 31 games played this season, and in 1.7% of his plate appearances.
+- He has gone deep in two of 32 games played this year, and in 1.7% of his plate appearances.

-- In five games this year, O'Neill has picked up an RBI, with more than one RBI once.
+- O'Neill has driven in a run in six games this year (18.8%), including two games with multiple runs batted in.

-- He has scored in 11 games this season (35.5%), including multiple runs in three games.
+- He has scored in 11 games this year (34.4%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.